Skip to main content

 Although SCAAK has no legal responsibility for the development of a quality assurance (QA) review system in the jurisdiction, it has played an active role in promoting the establishment of such a system and contributing to its development.

 Under the Law No.06/L–032 on Accounting, Financial Reporting and Audit (Law No.06/L–032), the Public Oversight Board (POB), a branch of the Kosovo Council for Financial Reporting (KCFR), is authorized to perform mandatory QA reviews for the licensed statutory auditors and audit firms.
-However, as of 2022, the QA system has not been implemented.
+However, as of 2025, a regular functioning QA system has not been implemented by KCFR.

-Over the years, SCAAK worked with KCFR to establish a solid legal foundation for a QA review system that would be suitable for Kosovo circumstances and comply with SMO 1 requirements.
-SCAAK participated in the Working Group tasked with preparing proposals for the draft Law No.06/ l-032, which was subsequently adopted and became effective in 2019, to ensure it incorporates international best practices, including those formulated in SMO 1.
-It also has been assisting the KCFR and the Central Bank of Kosovo in developing quality control guidance and advising them on the results of SCAAK’s QA reviews.
+Over the years, SCAAK worked with KCFR to establish a legal foundation for a QA review system that would be suitable for Kosovo circumstances and comply with SMO 1 requirements.
+SCAAK participated in the Working Group tasked with preparing proposals for the Law No.06/ L-032 to ensure it incorporates international best practices, including those formulated in SMO 1.
+It also has been assisting the KCFR and the Central Bank of Kosovo in developing relevant guidance and advising them on the results of SCAAK’s QA reviews.

-In the absence of an operational QA review system, in 2008, SCAAK established a Quality Control Committee and since then, with the assistance of the Royal Nivra Institute (Royal NBA - Netherlands), has operated a QA review system with a limited scope of audits of certain public interest entities (PIEs).
-Reviews of auditors of PIEs were completed in 2009, followed by review of the Small and Medium Practices (SMPs) in 2011, and individual statutory auditors in 2015.
-In 2015, SCAAK established a QA Department for performing mandatory QA reviews for statutory auditors that are members of SCAAK.
+In 2008, SCAAK established a Quality Control Committee and since then, with the assistance of the Royal NBA — Netherlands, has operated a QA review system.
+Initial reviews of auditors of PIEs were completed in 2009, followed by review of the Small and Medium Practices (SMPs) in 2011, and individual statutory auditors in 2015.
+In 2015, SCAAK established a QA Department (now called the Department of Quality Management in Compliance with Standards (DQMCS)) that would carry out the mandatory QA reviews for statutory auditors that are members of SCAAK.
 The review process commenced in 2016.
-Overall, 15 audit firms were reviewed as of 2017.
-According to the self-assessment conducted by SCAAK in 2020, its system fully complies with the requirements of SMO 1.
+Additionally, since 2020, SCAAK has also been conducting quality assurance reviews for its Certified Accountants responsible for the preparation and signing of financial statements in accordance with legal requirements.
+According to the self-assessment conducted by SCAAK, its system fully complies with the requirements of SMO 1.

-QMCS and QMCSD also conduct and publish research on compliance of audit reports with ISAs and compliance of financial statements with IAS/IFRS.
-These reports have been shared with Kosovo decision makers and the third iteration of the reports is expected to be published in 2021.
+QMCSC and DQMCS also conduct and publish research on compliance of audit reports with ISAs and compliance of financial statements with IAS/IFRS.
+These reports have been shared with external stakeholders and decision-makers.

 SCAAK’s contribution to the development of a QA review system in the jurisdiction is commendable.
 SCAAK has demonstrated that, within the scope of its authority, it is committed to meet the SMO 1 obligations and has established processes to review and improve the approach on an ongoing basis.
-SCAAK is encouraged to continue offering its expertise to the KCFR and to ensure that the resulting QA review system incorporates best practices as formulated in SMO 1, and to this effect report on the extent of compliance of the POB’s system with SMO 1 in the next round of updates.
+SCAAK is encouraged to continue offering its expertise to the KCFR and to ensure that the resulting QA review system incorporates best practices as formulated in SMO 1.

 As a professional association of accountants and auditors licensed by the Kosovo Council for Financial Reporting (KCFR), SCAAK is responsible for certification of accountants and auditors and to this effect offers a professional education program developed in line with IES requirements as required by the Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019.
-Further, SCAAK offers other accountancy-related certifications such as Accounting Technician, Internal Auditor (since 2016, based on the materials and syllabus of Institute of Internal Auditors); licensed Forensic and Tax Expert (2017).
+Further, SCAAK offers other accountancy-related certifications such as Accounting Technician, Internal Auditor (which since 2016 is based on the materials and syllabus of Institute of Internal Auditors); licensed Forensic and Tax Expert (2017) and recently introduced the Fundamentals of ESG and IT Audit.

-In 2013, SCAAK signed MoUs with the public and private universities in Kosovo and reviewed the content of the universities’ curriculum and assessment methods of each subject to determine their compliance with IES 2 and will continue working towards defining the relationships between the universities and the professional body’s education program.
+SCAAK has signed MoUs with public and private universities in Kosovo and reviewed the content of the universities’ curriculum and assessment methods of each subject to determine their compliance with IES 2 and will continue working towards defining the relationships between the universities and the professional body’s education program.

 The continuing professional development (CPD) requirement for certified auditors is prescribed by law and is subject to monitoring by the KCFR.
 SCAAK has also established CPD requirements for its other members, which are in line with IES 7–8, according to SCAAK.
 SCAAK implements a 40-hour minimum requirement of CPD hours for accountants and auditors.
 Auditors are required to complete at least 24-hours of verifiable CPD and no less than 40-hours of CPD in total.
 Accountants have a minimum of 18 verifiable hours and annual total of 40 hours.
 SCAAK communicates the importance of CPD to members through its website and other means.
 While SCAAK states that it monitors compliance with CPD requirements, non-compliance is not subject to sanctions.

 SCAAK also actively cooperates with other professional accountancy organizations, both regionally and internationally.
 As part of a MoU with the Albanian Institute of Certified Accountants (IEKA) signed in 2012, SCAAK organizes joint CPD training sessions.
+This MOU will be updated in 2025, with the aim to further enhance the profession in these two countries.
 SCAAK also collaborates with the Association of Chartered Certified Accountants (ACCA), the Chartered Institute of Public Finance and Accountancy (CIPFA), and the Association of Accounting Technician (AAT) and other regional PAOs on mutual recognition of certification programs for their members.

 SCAAK’s contribution to bringing educational practices in Kosovo in line with international standards are commendable.
 SCAAK has demonstrated that, within the scope of its authority, it is committed to meet the SMO 2 obligations and has established processes to review and improve the approach on an ongoing basis.
 At the PAO level, although SCAAK works to ensure that the CPD requirements are being fulfilled, stronger monitoring and a linkage to the I&D system are recommended.
-Within the jurisdiction, SCAAK is encouraged to further promote incorporation of IES requirements into national educational system for professional accountants and offer its expertise in the area to other stakeholders in the jurisdiction.
-As the revised IES requirements are being incorporated in SCAAK’s programming, the Accountancy Education E-Tool developed by IFAC may be useful to identify implementation support materials.
+Within the jurisdiction, SCAAK is encouraged to further promote incorporation of IES requirements into national educational system for all professional accountants and offer its expertise in the area to other stakeholders in the jurisdiction.

 ISA are adopted by the Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019 for application in all audits in Kosovo as promulgated by the Kosovo Council for Financial Reporting (KCFR).
-Therefore, SCAAK focuses on ensuring that the translated ISA are available to the profession under formal agreements with the Albanian Institute of Certified Accountants (IEKA) and the Government of Kosovo as well as on supporting its members with the implementation of the standards.
+Therefore, SCAAK focuses on ensuring that the translated ISA are available to the profession under formal agreements with the Albanian Institute of Certified Accountants (IEKA) as well as on supporting its members with the implementation of the standards.

 In 2012, SCAAK formalized a translation agreement with IEKA and subsequently established a working group with IEKA, the KCFR, the Central Bank of Kosovo, and universities, to produce an official common vocabulary for accounting and audit terminology to be applied in Kosovo.
-The Group appears to have established an ongoing translation process.
-The Albanian translation of the 2018 IAASB Handbook is being applied; SCAAK is collaborating with IEKA to complete the translation of the 2021 IAASB Handbook.
-ISQM 1 has been translated so far.
+The Albanian translation of the 2018 IAASB Handbook is being applied with the 2021 Handbook being translated.
+ISQM 1 and ISQM 2 have also been translated and disseminated to SCAAK members.

-Between 2014–2016, SCAAK, in collaboration with IEKA, also translated and disseminated to its members the Albanian version of the IFAC Small and Medium Practices Committee’s Guide to Using International Standards on Auditing in the Audits of Small- and Medium-Sized Entities, Third Edition (both volumes).
+Between 2014–2016, SCAAK, in collaboration with IEKA, also translated and disseminated to its members the Albanian version of the IFAC Small and Medium Practices Committee’s Guide to Using International Standards on Auditing in the Audits of Small- and Medium-Sized Entities, Third Edition.

 To further support its members with the implementation of the auditing standards, SCAAK reports that it maintains an ongoing process of regularly updating the educational material with regards to new and amended IAASB standards.
-In 2021, SCAAK reported plans to update its educational materials.
+In 2024, SCAAK has updated its educational materials.

 In addition, SCAAK is an active participant of the World Bank’s Center for Financial Reporting Reform Training of Trainers (ToT) for auditing and has incorporated ISA tools and materials delivered during these ToT sessions into its CPD sessions.